MicrosoftDocs/query-docs/query-languages/dax/dax-glossary.md

 Also called *report-level measures*.
 They're added to a live connection report in Power BI Desktop by writing a DAX formula, but only for connections to Power BI models or Analysis Services tabular models.

-## Row-level security (RLS)
+## Row-level security

+Also called *RLS*.
 Design technique to restrict access to subsets of data for specific users.
 In a tabular model, it's achieved by creating model roles.
 Roles have rules, which are DAX expressions to filter table rows.

 ## Semantic model